fczbkk/css-selector-generator/README.md

 ### Usage without NPM

-If you don't want to use this library with NPM, you can download it directly from the "build" folder and insert it to your HTML document directly.
+If you don't want to use this library with NPM, you can download it from the "build" folder and insert it to your HTML document directly.
 In this case, the library is wrapped in namespace `CssSelectorGenerator`.
 So the usage would look something like this:

 ```html
 <!-- link the library -->